We did a deep dive into 5 over-the-counter alternatives to Viagra to determine whether they work and how to use them.

 The amount present of each of these active ingredients may not be consistent either.

 The unlisted ingredients may also cause harmful side effects in certain users.

 Some herbs effective in treating ED in animals may not have been tested on humans, resulting in unexpected side effects.

-In addition, OTC treatments can interact with other medications taken for ED, making the supplements unsafe.
+In addition, OTC treatments can interact with other medications taken for treating ED and could make the supplements unsafe.

 Ingredients in these OTC treatments can also cause unsafe interactions with medications taken for other conditions.

-Traditional ED treatments such as sildenafil (Viagra), vardenafil (Levitra, Staxyn), and tadalafil (Cialis) are often also used to treat pulmonary hypertension.
+Traditional ED treatments like sildenafil (Viagra), vardenafil (Levitra, Staxyn), and tadalafil (Cialis) are often also used to treat pulmonary hypertension.